Special issue guidelines

 To propose a special issue, please submit a short (one- to three-page) outline to one of the executive editors (see editorial board) including the following information:

-- suggestion of a editor or executive editor to accompany the special issue;
+- Suggestion of a editor or executive editor to accompany the special issue (please contact the suggested editor/executive editor and obtain their agreement prior to submission of the proposal);

 Responsibilities of special issue editors